ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for [Germany](/prayer/notes/germany.html)
+This week we pray for [São Tomé and Príncipe](/prayer/notes/sao-tome-and-principe.html)

-If you missed it, we last prayed for [Lesotho](/prayer/notes/lesotho.html)
+If you missed it, we last prayed for [Germany](/prayer/notes/germany.html)

 ## Prayer App